 “Community” is not just a word in the LCCS name, it is truly part of the lifeblood.
-Throughout every year, students in all grades participate in a wide variety of community services projects.
+Our 8th grade students are required to perform 20 hours of community service in order to gradate, but throughout every year, students in all grades participate in a wide variety of community services projects.

 “Students at LCCS love these projects, they get so excited about them, which is what really gets everyone motivated,” says 5th Grade Teacher Emily Litman, who coordinates many of the efforts.
 “What we see is that community service does more than just help people and organizations in need.
 Students learn about the world around them, they learn that they can make a difference.”